San Juan Islands Kayak Tours

 You Will Provide:

 Outdoor clothing, footwear for wading and hiking, hat, sunglasses, sunscreen, sleeping bag & pad, and lunches.
-Click here for hints on how to prepare for a San Juan Islands kayak expedition.
+Click prepare for a San Juan Islands kayak expedition to learn more.

-Click on the map to open a full-size version in PDF format that you can save, zoom, and print!
+Click the chart to open a full-size version in PDF format that you can zoom and print!